Roboto-Automo/100-days-of-code/robertoProgressLog.md

 Spent a couple of hours today tinkering with the technical documentation website.
 I'll continue with the HTML/CSS tutorials where I left off last and revise some forgotten concepts and make notes.
 Will try to complete all the HTML/CSS freecodecamp projects by the weeks end.
 Would like to squeeze in more coding, but have a house to paint, and been distracted with deliveries and planning meals for my new work from home life.
 At least the Virgin man came to bring me fast internet!

+### Day 4: March 3

+**Today's Progress**:

+1 hour of coding mainly refamiliarising myself with Text fields, forms and buttons
+* implementing and revising the code for a form field eg. <form action="mywebsite.com"><input type="text" required placeholder="required"><button type="submit">submit</button>

+**Thoughts:**
+Really just managed to squeeze in the coding today after spending all day painting and being exhausted.
+Made sure to write all the code out in pen in my notebook to try to memorise and comprehend.

+### Day 5: March 4

+**Today's Progress**:

+Squeezed in just over an hour of coding.
+* started with edabit doing simple exercises with functions and calculations
+* looked into Javascript for loops to solve an exercise and drilled into the differences between Swift for loops and Javascript For loops.
+Had to get my head around setting the parameters a bit differently.
+Will have to revisit this several times I am sure.
+* passed my first puzzle on codewars refactoring code using a chained ternary operator - I was familiar with the ternary operator, but it was new to me that it can be chained like an else if statement.
+Also new to me that the ternary operator can be concatenated with a string when put into brackets.

+**Thoughts:**

+A Light and relaxed evening session of coding that I tried to make fun after I went out for a long walk along the Enfield Lock to Chingford section of the London Loop.
+Was important to blow off the cobwebs.